 Is there any better way to start the day than with a freshly brewed espresso?
 Just the thought of deep rich coffee is enough to get me out of bed!
 Whether you’re an espresso, cappuccino, or latte drinker, everything is more bearable after that first sip.

 But what if you don’t want to manually weigh and tamp coffee grounds, or time your espresso shots?
 What if you just want to press a button and get great quality coffee?
-That’s where you need the best super automatic espresso machine.
+That’s where you need the best super automatic espresso machine like the Breville Oracle Touch.

 This is where fully automatic espresso machines really excel: